locale - describes a locale definition file

 The LC_IDENTIFICATION definition ends with the

-string END LC_IDENTIFICATION
+string END LC_IDENTIFICATION.

-The definition starts with the string LC_MESSAGES
+The definition starts with the string LC_MESSAGES in the

 first column.